SystemFw/blog/content/staging/paxos-failures.md

 It's crucial to understand the nature of version numbers: they need to be unique and support a `<` comparison, but _they don't have to be consecutive_.
-Providing consecutive version numbers consistently with distributed writers would be akin to consensus, and so we'd be back to square one, but non-consecutive numbers are much easier.
+Providing consecutive version numbers consistently with distributed writers would be akin to consensu,s and so we'd be back to square one.

-Here's a basic scheme: each writer has a static `process_id`, and a monotonically increasing integer `counter` which is persisted to storage on each increment.
+Here's a basic scheme for version numbers: each writer has a static `process_id`, and a monotonically increasing integer `counter` which is persisted to storage on each increment.
 The proposal number is then `(counter, process_id)`, and storage servers compare `counter` first, and use `process_id` as a discriminator.
 This specific scheme is not very fair since a writer with low `process_id` will win any ties, and also not super performant as each attempt requires a write to stable storage, but there are more advanced schemes that fare better on both axes.

-But we've recovered the property we're interested in: writers can retry Phase 1 until they succeed in reserving a majority, and then send their writes to storage servers in Phase 2.
+Lock stealing gives us a fault tolerant version of the property we're interested in: writers can retry Phase 1 until they succeed in reserving a majority, and then send their writes to storage servers in Phase 2.

-2-phase locking works because writers can retry Phase 1 multiple times until one writer succeeds in locking a majority of storage servers.
-Well, can they?
-Retrying the locking phase assumes that writers release any locks they have acquired during a failed attempt by sending an `unlock` message to the respective storage servers.

-TODO: a lot more failure modes, highlight some

-But wait, there's no guarantee that those `unlock` messages will ever be received!
-In particular, a writer can explode before being able to send the `unlock` messages it needs to send.

-This is a fundamental limitation of locks in a distributed setting, and it motivates the next big idea in Paxos: _lock stealing_.

 ### Fencing